-So rather than sort of lose it I would have liked to have seen those words taken out and the thrust of it all is yes the committees from listening to Deputy Le Clerc there, she is not saying we cannot do it, or we will not do it, she is saying we cannot do it without the resources, and we cannot do it before the term.
+So rather than sort of lose it I would have liked to have seen those words taken out and the thrust of it all is, yes, the committees are listening.
+Deputy Le Clerc there, she is not saying we cannot do it, or we will not do it, she is saying we cannot do it without the resources, and we cannot do it before the term.

-So if you want this to succeed which I think most of us do we have got to be realistic.
-So for me we see as I say we see too often with reports and amendments directing committees to come back in the full knowledge that you have been told beforehand it is not doable, and then you will be climbing all over the committee in three or four months' time saying where is that report, well you were told here in this Assembly they did not have the resources and they cannot do it.
+So if you want this to succeed, which I think most of us do, we have got to be realistic.
+So for me we see too often with reports and amendments directing committees to come back in the full knowledge that you have been told beforehand it is not doable, and then you will be climbing all over the committee in three or four months' time saying, 'Where is that report?'
+Well you were told here in this Assembly they did not have the resources and they cannot do it.
 But they could do it with a bit more time.

-So I think for me actually to try and get an amendment that actually does not have a time limit on it before the end of the term.
-Unfortunate because obviously the people here would like to see that through, but I just do not see it happening when we hear from the very own committee that they have not got the resources to do it.
+So I think for me actually to try and get an amendment that does not have a time limit on it before the end of the term is unfortunate because obviously the people here would like to see that through, but I just do not see it happening when we hear from the very own committee that they have not got the resources to do it.